shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

 >**Note**: The auto-tuning feature is only applied to the 'Smart detection' method.

 1. After the metrics are onboarded to Metrics Advisor, the system will try to perform statistics on the metrics to categorize **anomaly pattern** types and **series value** distribution.
-By providing this functionality, you can further fine tune the configuration based on their specific preferences.
+By providing this functionality, you can further fine-tune the configuration based on their specific preferences.
 In the beginning, it will show a status of **Initializing**.

     ![](./media/AI4.10.1.png)